 Online booking services such as booking.com allow you to filter by electric car charging when you make a search.
 Self-catering booking sites, like Airbnb, also offer many stays with electric car charge points.

 If you are staying with friends or family, ask beforehand if they have an outside plug socket, and don’t forget to pack your ‘granny cable’ – that’s the lead with a three-pin plug on may have come with your new car.
 Check they have an extension lead handy if needed, but always make sure you fully unwind the extension.
-Never charge on a coiled cable as it may trip the house circuit.
+Reduce your car’s charging speed to the lowest setting (usually 5 amps) and never charge on a coiled cable, as the heat after several hours may trip the house circuit.

 If all fails, who can you call?

 Patrol vehicles can now tow you with raised wheels to the nearest charging station or to your destination – whichever is closer.
 The RAC is trialling an EV Boost system in 80 vans, capable of giving a charge to motorists at the side of the road.